leandrosardi/blackops/README.md

 ...
 ```

-The `ops list` command will **merge** the nodes defined in your confiuration file with the list of instances in your Contabo account.
+The `ops list` command will **merge** the nodes defined in your configuration file with the list of instances in your Contabo account.

 Such a merging is performed using the public IPv4 addess of **Contabo instances** and **nodes** defined in the configuration file.